vesel4akProjects/Vulnestio/README.md

 <img width="1366" height="908" alt="изображение" src="https://github.com/user-attachments/assets/08736a26-7610-4371-b6a4-df26fc88bcf1" />

-The number of flags and dictionaries for extensions are also being expanded.
+# The number of flags and dictionaries for extensions are also being expanded.
 My preference is to have at least 10,000 for each parameter with extensions.
 I'm also thinking about adding a flag to ignore certain extensions, as well as a flag for using a custom list of dictionaries.
 This is all planned for the future, as this tool is practically infinitely expandable, and anyone can throw words to the wind.

 <img width="310" height="666" alt="изображение" src="https://github.com/user-attachments/assets/a8eec817-5777-402f-9c1f-3ec5ea9fc275" />

 If you're interested in this project, be sure to give it a star and offer a suggestion.
 You can also contact me via Telegram.
 I'm there under the username @Vesel4ak31.
 I hope at least one person working in or interested in cybersecurity will download and try this tool.

+# Disclaimer

+The author assumes no liability for this tool.
+It is marketed solely as post-exploitation software for finding secrets only on machines to which you have access.
+This software is designed solely for personal testing, various CTF competitions, and real-world use.